Partial Dentures Sunshine Coast

 They themselves do not directly cause dry mouth.
 However, wearing any dental appliance, including dentures, can lead to decreased saliva flow, which may result in temporary dryness.
 Staying well-hydrated and discussing any concerns with your dentist can help address this issue.

 Removable partials are custom-made to blend naturally with your existing teeth.
-They consist of artificial teeth attached to a base that matches the colour of your gums, providing an aesthetically pleasing appearance.
+They consist of artificial teeth attached to a base that matches the color of your gums, providing a seamless and aesthetically pleasing appearance.

 They can help maintain the shape of your face by supporting the cheeks and lips, preventing a sunken appearance caused by missing teeth.
 However, they should not dramatically alter the overall structure of your face.